-Show patience, reassurance and calm support as often as you can.
+Show patience, reassurance, and calm support as often as you can.
 A return to their everyday routines will help children feel some normalcy.
-It will also help to ease some of their fear around death, even while they begin to understand its permanence.
+It will also help ease some of their fear of death, even while they begin to understand its permanence.

 Common reactions to grief

-Children share many of the common symptoms of grief that adults experience, but there are some subtle differences that need to be acknowledged.
+Children share many common symptoms of grief that adults experience, but some subtle differences need to be acknowledged.

-Children and teens of all ages must work through their fearful feelings until they come to their own understanding.
-This may be stressful for both parents and children (e.g., nightmares, physical symptoms, regression).
-If children receive sufficient attention and nurturing during this fearful time, they will eventually recover a sense of the basic dependability of life.
+Children and teens of all ages must work through their fearful feelings until they come to an understanding.
+It may be stressful for parents and children (e.g., nightmares, physical symptoms, regression).
+However, if children receive sufficient attention and nurturing during this fearful time, they will eventually recover a sense of the fundamental dependability of life.
 Listen to a child’s fears and validate that they are experiencing very difficult feelings.

-Displays of power: Some children exhibit exaggerated displays of power to counteract their fears, and these may take the form of bad behavior, acting out, anger or belligerence.
+Displays of power: Some children exhibit exaggerated displays of force to counteract their fears, which may take the form of bad behavior, acting out, anger or belligerence.

 Guilt: There are many kinds of guilt about a death.
 It’s common for children to feel guilt over what they might have done to cause, or might not have done to prevent, a death.
-This type of guilt can ease the fear that children may feel when someone dies.
-Taking unrealistic responsibility for a death gives children a false reassurance that they can prevent unwanted events if only they try harder.
+This type of guilt can ease children’s fear when someone dies.
+In addition, taking unrealistic responsibility for a death gives children a false reassurance that they can prevent unwanted events if only they try harder.

 Anger: Different kinds of anger can be expressed during grieving.
 There may be unresolved issues between a child and the person who died, which can leave the child feeling angry.
 They may be angry about the injustice of their loss.

 Anger can also be an antidote to fear, manifesting in an outward display of personal power.
-A child may communicate through anger and may become rebellious or resistant to counteract the vulnerability of feeling fear and sorrow.
+For example, a child may communicate through anger and may become rebellious or resistant to counteract the vulnerability of feeling fear and sorrow.

-Sorrow: When a child feels sorrow, he or she may be ready to accept the truth of their loss.
+Sorrow: When a child feels sorrow, they may be ready to accept the truth of their loss.
 Sorrow can be an expression of a child’s feelings of vulnerability as they continue to live without the person who died.
-The child may grieve a loss of security.
+For example, the child may grieve a loss of security.
 Loving arms around a child or teen who cries with sorrow can offer safety and acceptance in a world that includes the death of those we love.